darkpoet78/XY-Wifi-Clock/Readme.md

 You will need the ESP8266 File System Uploader plugin for arduino IDE to upload the config web page to the device.
 Get it here: https://github.com/esp8266/arduino-esp8266fs-plugin.
 This plugin is only compatible with Legacy Arduino IDE 1.8 (not the newer 2).

 Once you have installed the plugin and restarted the IDE, open up the project and use the Tools -> ESP866 Sketch Data Upoad option to upload the data folder (including the Config.html) file.

-When this project is migrated to platform.io in the future we will use this approach: https://docs.platformio.org/en/latest/platforms/espressif8266.html#uploading-files-to-filesystem so this step will just be part of the standard build and deployment process.

 ### Arduino Libraries Used